 At Forum One, we love big, ambitious projects that solve big, intractable problems.
 So when NYU Langone Health asked us to create a dashboard to aggregate and present 36 diverse healthcare metrics for each of the 500 largest cities in the United States, we knew that we had to come up with a model that ensured that the data was clear and actionable.

-In 2017, with funding from the Robert Wood Johnson Foundation, the Department of Population Health at NYU Langone Health set out to create a resource that would, “equip cities with a one-stop resource for comprehensive, reliable data to help them build healthier and more equitable communities.”
+With funding from the Robert Wood Johnson Foundation, the Department of Population Health at NYU Langone Health set out to create a resource that would, “equip cities with a one-stop resource for comprehensive, reliable data to help them build healthier and more equitable communities.”

 The end result: the new version of City Health Dashboard.
 Large city leaders at various levels can now see how their city stands nationally on all 36 metrics, and can drill down to the census tract and/or demographic group level for many.
 They can also compare their city to others they know, or others with comparable characteristics, and can compare two metrics to each other.
 It’s powerful information for making positive changes.